databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 ### Enhancements

-* implemented new post-ETL validation
+* Implemented new post-ETL validation
-  * check pipeline state in order to fail a workflow task and/or generate an alert
+  * Check pipeline state in order to fail a workflow task and/or generate an alert
-  * check non-null expectations of key columns in Gold tables
+  * Check non-null expectations of key columns in Gold tables
-  * check cross-table referential integrity of key columns between pairs of Gold tables
+  * Check cross-table referential integrity of key columns between pairs of Gold tables
-* implemented new Silver module to capture SQL Warehouse state details (2022)
+* Implemented new Silver module to capture SQL Warehouse state details (2022)
-* implemented new Gold module to capture SQL Warehouse state facts (3020)
+* Implemented new Gold module to capture SQL Warehouse state facts (3020)
-* improve performance of Silver Job Runs module (2011)
+* Improve performance of Silver Job Runs module (2011)

 ### Bug Fixes

-* modified view creation logic to use fully-qualified names of source tables instead of storage locations to avoid failures caused by storage access controls
+* Modified view creation logic to use fully-qualified names of source tables instead of storage locations to avoid failures caused by storage access controls
-* added logic to avoid runtime schema mismatches in Silver jobs status and Gold notebook commands modules (2010 & 3019)
+* Added logic to avoid runtime schema mismatches in Silver jobs status and Gold notebook commands modules (2010 & 3019)
-* added logic to Bronze cluster events module (1005) to also collect cluster events prior to the primordial date on the first ETL run to maximize data quality in downstream modules
+* Added logic to Bronze cluster events module (1005) to also collect cluster events prior to the primordial date on the first ETL run to maximize data quality in downstream modules
-* corrected cases where `driver_node_type_id` was null in `jobruncostpotential_gold` ("JRCP") to ensure correctness of queries and aggregations by instance type
+* Corrected cases where `driver_node_type_id` was null in `jobruncostpotential_gold` ("JRCP") to ensure correctness of queries and aggregations by instance type
-* corrected cases where `node_type_id` and `driver_node_type_id` were
+* Corrected cases where `node_type_id` and `driver_node_type_id` were
   null in `clusterstatefact_gold` ("CLSF") to ensure correctness of queries and aggregations by instance type